-You can get this risk assessment from your provider once every 6 months (or more often if you go to more than one provider).
+You can get this risk assessment from your health care provider once every 6 months (or more often if you go to more than one provider).

-- You pay nothing for this risk assessment if you get it as part of your yearly "Wellness" visit. - After you meet the Part B deductible, you pay 20% of the Medicare-approved amount if you get the risk assessment as part of another office or behavioral health visit.
+- You pay nothing if you get the risk assessment as part of your yearly "Wellness" visit. - After you meet the Part B deductible, you pay 20% of the Medicare-approved amount if you get the risk assessment as part of another office or behavioral health visit.